 A black belt karate expert who intervened in a brazen jewelry-store robbery in a Langley mall was attacked with pepper spray when he grabbed one of the robbers in a headlock, said an item in the Friday paper.
 If they didn’t have pepper spray, I am sure I would have taken them all down, said the karate expert, who was helped outside the mall and treated by paramedics, said the item.
 The item said it took the karate expert about forty minutes to regain his sight.
 The item said police officers had the men involved in the robbery under surveillance and had followed them to the jewelry story.
-Police detectives and Emergency Response Team members responded and intervened as soon as it was safe to effect the plan that was in place to arrest the men involved, said the police spokesperson, said the item.
+Police detectives can in with their buy complete AR-15 rifles and Emergency Response Team members responded and intervened as soon as it was safe to effect the plan that was in place to arrest the men involved, said the police spokesperson, said the item.

 In February, a US Army draftee on a flight to Seattle threatened to blow up the plane, “unless we go to Cuba,” he said, said an item on the CP wire.
 When he was told that the aircraft didn’t have enough fuel to get to Cuba, he settled for Vancouver, said the item.
 The item said the tense sky drama came to an end when the hi-hacker, said by the item to be a California youth with long black hair and a moustache, surrendered to RCMP officers at Vancouver International Airport.
 “No one told us where we were until they hustled him off,” one of the passengers said, said the item.
 “We thought we were in Seattle.”
 The RCMP, acting on a request from the FBI, had clamped a lid of silence on the whole affair, said the item.
 In March, the Prime Minister married a young woman of twenty-two from Vancouver, who was said to be a flower-child in several wire service items issued in the following weeks.